jptmiranda/raketech/README.md

 Inside the .env file in the root folder replace the "INSERT_OMDB_API_KEY_HERE" with the OMDB Api key

-Run the command `docker composer up --build -d`
+Run the command `docker compose up --build -d`